donaldmstephan/farspark/README.md

 * `fit` — resizes the image while keeping aspect ratio to fit given size;
 * `fill` — resizes the image while keeping aspect ratio to fill given size and cropping projecting parts;
-* `raw` — performs no processing and transfers the media through as-is
+* `raw` — performs no processing and streams the media through as-is (for example, this can be used to simply add CORS headers.)

 #### Width and height